ComputeStacks/portal-master-css/README.md

 ## How to customize
 If we have already setup a unique git repo for you, clone from that using `git clone <url>`.
 Otherwise, clone our master repo and create your own repository with::

-  1. `git clone -o master https://github.com/ComputeStacks/portal-master-css.git computestacks-css`
+  1. `git clone -o upstream https://github.com/ComputeStacks/portal-master-css.git computestacks-css`
   2. `git remote add origin <your new git repo> && git push --set-upstream origin master`

 Make your changes in `theme/vars.scss`